MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: The MalPurifier Approach

 where $\mathcal{F}\theta(x)|_n$ is the internal feature representation of $x$ at the $n$th layer of the malware detector $f$, and $d(\cdot)$ denotes the distance metric used to quantify the difference between the original and perturbed features.
 In our implementation, we use \emph{Mean Square Error} (MSE) as the distance metric.

+Following prior work~\cite{pierazzi2020intriguing,li2023pad}, perturbations are constrained in a way to preserve the malicious functionality of the original malware.
+Specifically, for manifest-derived features, this corresponds to injecting non-functional operations, such as unused hardware declarations, unrequested permissions, or redundant implicit intent registrations.
+These additions would not alter the app's runtime behavior.
+For dexcode-derived features, perturbations consist of inserting Application Programming Interface (API) calls (e.g., dynamic code loading, or low-level command execution) within unreachable code segments, thereby introducing new feature activations without affecting the program's control flow.
+Note that we exclude features that can be trivially renamed or modified (e.g., package name), as they do not reliably reflect malicious behavior.

 The process for generating diversified adversarial examples is outlined in Algorithm~\ref{algorithm1}.
 The main steps are as follows: (i) We begin by sampling a batch of malware examples $(x_i, y_i=1)_{i=1}^N$ in Line 2. (ii) For each batch, we set the adversarial depth in proportion to the batch index in Line 3, so that the perturbation level is gradually increased across batches to cover different attack intensities. (iii) For the first batch, no perturbations are applied in Line 5. (iv) For subsequent batches, we initialize $x_i$ with a random transformation in Line 7.
-We then compute the gradient $g_t$ based on the feature difference in Line 10 and iteratively update the sample according to the preset adversarial depth in Line 11. (v) To ensure practicality, each generated adversarial sample is projected back into the binary feature space in Line 12. (vi) After $T$ iterations, we obtain the final adversarial samples for the batch in Line 13. (vii) By repeating these steps for all batches, we obtain a comprehensive set of adversarial examples with varying perturbation strengths, ensuring both diversity and generalizability for robust purification.
+We then compute the gradient $g_t$ based on the feature difference in Line 10 and iteratively update the sample according to the preset adversarial depth in Line 11. (v) Specifically, for Drebin features, we additionally utilize clamping and randomized rounding~\cite{al2018adversarial}, guaranteeing that each generated adversarial sample is projected back into the binary feature space.
+For continuous-valued features, this projection step is omitted, as the gradient-based perturbations naturally reside in the continuous feature space. (vi) After $T$ iterations, we obtain the final adversarial samples for the batch in Line 12. (vii) By repeating these steps for all batches, we obtain a comprehensive set of adversarial examples with varying perturbation strengths, ensuring both diversity and generalizability for robust purification.